drapadubok/scalaSparkChurn/README.md

 Testdriving AWS + Spark + Scala with churn dataset, convert to tutorial when done.

+# Tools:

-# Tools, I use sbt console and intellij, when done will write step-by-step guide on environment setup
+I use sbt console and intellij.
+Here are some links to help you get started.

 https://cwiki.apache.org/confluence/display/SPARK/Useful+Developer+Tools#UsefulDeveloperTools-IDESetup